oicr-gsi/wisp/README.md

 * Sample Preparation:
 Sample names are extracted from BAM headers using GATK GetSampleName to ensure consistent naming across all downstream tools.
 * Primary Tumor Characterization:
 Three tools run in parallel on the tumor-normal pair.
 AMBER calculates B-allele frequencies at known heterozygous germline SNP positions.
 COBALT measures read depth ratios across the genome for copy number analysis.
-SAGE performs somatic variant calling to identify SNVs and small indels present in the tumor (Note SAGE running on primary is implemented in separate SAGE workflow: https://github.com/oicr-gsi/sage).
+SAGE performs somatic variant calling to identify SNVs and small indels present in the tumor.
 * Purity and Ploidy Estimation: Purple integrates AMBER, COBALT, and SAGE outputs to estimate tumor purity, overall ploidy, and genome-wide copy number segments.
 This establishes the reference somatic profile for the primary tumor.
 * Plasma Sample Processing: AMBER and COBALT are run on the plasma sample against the same matched normal, generating allele frequency and read depth data from the cfDNA.
 Data Integration: AMBER and COBALT outputs from both primary and plasma analyses are merged into unified directories, as WISP requires data from both samples for comparison.